Why multinational corporations need lease accounting software to navigate alternate and parallel currencies

 We live in a global village where multinational corporations inevitably establish beachheads in nations operating under different rules and currencies.
 Sometimes, such international dealings involve doing business using parallel currencies, indexed currencies, and/or non-circulating currencies, which means sophisticated accounting solutions become necessary.
 This means that (enterprise) lease accountants are very likely to have to deal with alternative currencies (especially parallel currencies) when accounting for international trade.
 When they’re really lucky (note the sarcasm), the parallel currency they have to work with may also be an indexed and/or non-circulating one.

-Let’s start with a quick explanation about what parallel currencies are.
+Let’s start with a quick explanation of what parallel currencies are.

 What is a parallel currency?